adamcharnock/lightbus/docs/alternatives.rst

 commercial project, likely with a sole developer.
 A large project would be one with a team of 10+ developers serving significant traffic.
 A medium project would be everything in between.

+I expect few projects will fit neatly into one of the columns below.
+However, my hope is that these broad strokes will be useful regardless.

 Lightbus will be targeting the 'medium' category.